open-forest-observatory/automate-metashape/README.md

 of the data frame, along with a shell script that will call the metashape workflow once for each of the resulting config files, in serial.

-### Workflow outputs

-The outputs of the workflow are the following:
-- **Photogrammetry outputs** (e.g., dense point cloud, orthomosaic, digital surface model, and Metashape processing report)
-- **A Metashape project file** (for additional future processing or for inspecting the data via the Metashape GUI)
-- **A processing log** (which records the processing time for each step and the full set of configuration parameters, for reproducibility)

-The outputs for a given workflow run are named using the following convention: `{run_name}_{date_and_time}_abc.xyz`.
-For example: `set14-highQuality_20200118T1022_ortho.tif`.
-The run name and output directories are specified in the configuration file.

 ### Running workflow batches in serial on a single computer